wise-introvert/imageboard/README.md

 ## GitHub Ban

 On March 9th, 2020, GitHub, Inc. silently [banned](https://medium.com/@catamphetamine/how-github-blocked-me-and-all-my-libraries-c32c61f061d3) my account (and all my libraries) without any notice for an unknown reason.
 I opened a support ticked but they didn't answer.
-Because of that, I've moved all my libraries to [GitLab](https://gitlab.com/catamphetamine).
+Because of that, I had to move all my libraries to [GitLab](https://gitlab.com/catamphetamine).

 ## Install